mapillary/mapillary-js/MIGRATING.md

 edges: IEdge[]
 edgesCached: boolean
 ```
-Here, the edges array was always guaranteed to be populated when retrieved from the `nodechanged` event.
+Here, the edges array was always guaranteed to be populated when retrieved from the node of the `nodechanged` event.
 The edges array could be traversed immediately.

 ### MapillaryJS 2

-In MapillaryJS 2, the graph creation is changed in a way that does not guarantee that the edges have been determined for the current node retrieved from the `nodechanged` event.
+In MapillaryJS 2, the graph creation is changed in a way that does not guarantee that the edges have been determined for the current node when it is retrieved from the `nodechanged` event.
 The edges have also been separated into two different entities, `sequence` and `spatial` edges.
 The different entities will be retrieved asyncronously and may be set at different times.
 Therefor, in MapillaryJS 2.0, the node properties related to edges are the following:

 ```
 sequenceEdges: IEdgeStatus